Yuki Shibata

-(born 15 January 1998) is a Japanese footballer who currently plays for FC Tucson in the USL League One.
+Yuki Shibata (柴田 勇輝, born 15 January 1998) is a Japanese professional footballer who currently plays as a winger.

-Career
+Club career

 After graduating at Osaka Gakuin University, Shibata signed with Spanish Tercera División side Tarancón, and moving to CD La Granja in September 2018.

 In 2019, Shibata signed with Montenegrin Third League side Ibar Rožaje, making 18 appearances in all competitions and scoring a single goal in the Montenegrin Cup.

-2021 saw Shibata move to the United States, joining four-tier NISA side Michigan Stars.
+In 2021, Shibata moved to the United States, joining four-tier NISA side Michigan Stars.
 After two appearances, he moved to fellow NISA club Stumptown AC.

 On 16 March 2022, Shibata signed with USL League One club FC Tucson.
 He made his debut on 2 April 2022, appearing as a 75th–minute substitute in a 4–0 loss to Richmond Kickers.

+On 22 March 2024, Shibata joined Hong Kong Premier League club Resources Capital.